ilmanzo/ilmanzo.github.com/content/post/compare_package_versions_across_distros.md

     - pgbackrest last version on openSUSE:Factory is 2.43 changed on Dec 07 2022

 There are of course tons of possible improvements.
 For example use directly [osc-tiny](https://github.com/crazyscientist/osc-tiny) by [Andreas Hasenkopf](https://github.com/crazyscientist) and improve the OBS version detection.
-At this stage for example it does not yes support rpm macros.
+At this stage for example it does not yet support rpm macros.
 Pull requests are welcome!

 Have fun ;)